SEO has become an essential channel in the digital marketing mix for brands and organizations, and it’s constantly evolving.

 What used to just be “keyword research” has evolved.

-Being able to understand your audience – their demographics and psychographics – and knowing what content will resonate with them all the way through to their ultimate goal (e.g., engagement, sale, lead) is what is expected.
+Being able to understand your audience – their demographics and psychographics – and knowing what content will resonate with them all the way through to their ultimate goal (e.g., engagement, sale, lead) is key.

-Whether you work for a single brand or a wide range of clients, you must master the ability to see the business goals and work your way backwards to understand your target audiences and how to move them from search query to end goal.
+Whether you work for a single brand or a wide range of clients, you must master your understanding of your business goals and work backward to understand your target audiences and how to move them from search query to end goal.

 Understanding the competitive landscape is important at most phases of SEO.